TeHanHunter/Searching-Eclipsing-Binaries-in-TESS/README.md

 * 11.7.2020: Added new program to test multiple sector data if the target is observed more than once.
 Tested on targets observed for 13 sectors (nearly a year long).
 Note: only possible on singular star target, searching for large FFI results in misalignment.
 * 11.17.2020: The multiple sector search is now ready for full clusters.
 Use WCS to align sectors, and check for out-of-edge pixels.
 In NGC 7654 (~ 1000 stars), the search identified about 10 possible EBs.
 * 1.19.2021: Changed the cnn prediction function of tensorflow `model.predict()` to `model()`.
 After the update to tensorflow 2.4, the former one is substantially slower. `model.predict()` takes ~ 25 ms and `model()` takes ~ 1.5 ms per prediction.
 Also, the output now includes raw light curves of each pixel before detrending.
+* 1.23.2021: Multiprocessing available.
+The speed is improved by 3.5x in a 6-core Xeon E-2176M CPU.
+Also, the output gives all light curves before detrending for each pixel.

 ## Contributers